HanwenXuTHU/RARD/README.md

 ## Section 2: Installation Instruction

-&emsp; DeconCCN can be installed using pip by the following command:
+&emsp; Aida can be installed using pip by the following command:

 ``` shell
 pip install AidaGo